 Thanks for reading this post!

 Have you ever been to any of these Carnival celebrations?
-Planning on going to one this year?
 Let us know in the comments.
 And remember: if you need student accommodation with the best flatmates, you’ll find the perfect student home on Uniplaces.